Johnson’s wait continues for partygate report which could be key to his future

 Mr Johnson’s official spokesman said “we are in no way seeking to block the report” and “it remains our intention to publish the report as it is received from the investigation”.

+The Commons adjourned for the day on Thursday with no sign of either the report or a statement from Mr Johnson.

-The Prime Minister has committed to making a Commons statement once he has received the report and this remains a possibility on Friday, even though no Government business is scheduled in the Chamber.
+The Prime Minister has committed to making a statement to MPs once he has received the report and this remains a possibility on Friday, even though no Government business is scheduled in the Chamber.

 But Ms Gray’s report, which had been close to finalised, has been held up by the legal checks it is now going through, raising the prospect of the process dragging into next week.